Caroline Casagrande

-Caroline Casagrande (born November 21, 1976) is a former American government official and political appointee in the administration of President Donald J. Trump who served as Deputy Assistant Secretary of State for Academic Programs at the U.S. Department of State overseeing global public diplomacy programs.
-Earlier, Casagrande served as a Deputy Republican leader in the New Jersey General Assembly representing the 11th Legislative District  from January 10, 2012 to January 12, 2016 and the 12th legislative district from January 8, 2008 through January 12, 2012.
-Also an attorney, Casagrande is the youngest woman assembly member ever elected in New Jersey.
+Caroline Casagrande (born November 21, 1976) is an attorney and former American government official and political appointee in the administration of President Donald J. Trump who served as Deputy Assistant Secretary of State for Academic Programs at the U.S. Department of State overseeing global public diplomacy programs.
+Earlier, Casagrande served as a Deputy Republican leader in the New Jersey General Assembly, representing the 11th Legislative District, from 2012 to 2016 and the 12th legislative district from 2008 to 2012.
+Casagrande is the youngest woman assembly member ever elected in New Jersey.

 Early life and family

 Casagrande was born in Point Pleasant, and grew up in nearby Spring Lake.
 She graduated from Red Bank Catholic High School, in Red Bank, New Jersey.

 While in college, Casagrande worked in the new democratic government of South Africa during her time studying at the University of Kwa-Zulu Natal-Pietermaritzburg.
 Later, she was awarded a Juris Doctor from Rutgers School of Law–Camden.

-Casagrande currently lives in Arlington, VA with her husband, Stephen Chance, and three children.
+Casagrande lives in Arlington, VA with her husband, Stephen Chance, and three children.